In This Article

 How Honeymoon Trends Have Changed

 Prior to the pandemic, Italy was the hottest destination.
 That’s not the case anymore, as border closures and concerns about pandemic levels have crossed international travel off the list for many honeymooners-to-be.
 “The logistics of international travel being more complicated has made domestic travel more popular,” says Sarah Brook Austin of Currie & Co.
 Travels Unlimited.
+However, as of April 28, 2021, fully vaccinated individuals are allowed to resume international travel, and do not need to self-quarantine upon arriving back in the U.S. If you plan to travel internationally, even once vaccinated, you will still need to get tested no more than 3 days before your flight back to the U.S., and show your negative result to the airline when boarding.
+For those who have not been vaccinated, the CDC recommends delaying international travel until you are able to get fully vaccinated.

 Many couples who planned for international destinations have switched their focus to domestic travel.
 Combine that with many hotel properties limiting occupancy to fifty percent, and couples may find it more difficult to book some destinations.
 “Amangiri in Utah is basically impossible to find a spot at, and Blackberry Farm and Blackberry Mountain have been super hard to find space at as well," says Stockton.